 Files, Records and Other Paper Documents

 Place a layer of packing inside the bottom and at the top of boxes containing fragile items.
-All items should be individually wrapped placing the most fragile near the top of the cartons.
-Nest cups and bowls and stand plates, saucers and platters on edge.
+All items should be individually wrapped, placing the most fragile near the top of the cartons.
+Nest cups and bowls.
+Stand plates, saucers and platters on edge.
 Again, fill all pockets with packing.